theosech/liars_dice/README.md

     At each bet we update:
       - My beliefs about the bettor

-TOM Model:
+### TOM Model:
-    - We assume every other player has their own unique beliefs about other players (and me) and update these for every player for every bet
+    We assume every other player has their own unique beliefs about other players (and me) and update these for every player for every bet

     At each bet we update:
       - My beliefs about the bettor
       - Every other player's beliefs about the bettor

+### TOM longer time horizon (could model bluffing):
+    Bluffing can be modeled as optimal when the expected reward is large as a result of distorting others' model of our dice

 Optimal Bayesian Inference:
 Using Bayes rule, we can combine the prior probability of a bet being true, with the